dkfans/keeperfx/docs/keeperfx_readme.txt

 Installation:

-Just copy all the files into your Dungeon Keeper directory.
+Copy all the files into your Dungeon Keeper directory.
+Then open "KEEPERFX.CFG" with Notepad, and make the line which starts with "INSTALL_PATH=" identical as in original "KEEPER.CFG" file.
 Run "keeperfx.exe" to start the game.

 Command line options: